TimmyK54/Super-Snake/README.md

 # Super Snake
-This project is my first "real" programming application with a functional GUI and an extensive amount of work.
-It is essentially a snake game that features powerups, multiplayer, and a built-in AI.
-If you decide to go through the code,
+This project is my first "real" programming application with a robust and functional GUI.
+It took about 4 and a half weeks to complete the first version, with approximately 15-20 hours of work per week.
+Essentially, it's a snake game that features powerups, multiplayer, and a built-in AI.
+If you decide to go through the code, be aware that the entire program is written in one class filled with nested subclasses, so it's not very well structured.
+However, I think I made it readable enough so navigation should really be the only issue.

-### Installation
+## Installation
 Requirements: Java 1.8+

-##### School Computer
+#### School Computer
 The downloaded .jar file does not run on a school computer because it is from an "unidentified developer" - me!
 Follow these steps to run this, or any other .jar file on your school computer:
 1. Make sure you have the .jar file downloaded
 1. If you don't have Eclipse, install Eclipse Java from the Self Service app